sjsu-library/unionist/_template/unionist--text-0055.md

   are landed have to pay a duty of five per cent. and some other<br>  small rates on being carried to the interior.<br></p>
 scholarlyNotes:
-commentary: A few items of interest – seems to be a mild pacifism through here; notices of<br>West Indian abolition, and concerning Garrison in London. <br>
+commentary: A few items of interest here.
+There seems to be a mild pacifism throughout these selections, as well as notices of West Indian abolition, and William Lloyd Garrison being in London. <br>
 relatedPeople:
 featured:
 repeated: